ale152/ale152.github.io/_posts/2024-05-21-inverse-matrix-of-protein-balls.md

 Shape with your hands into balls of 10-15 grams each and keep overnight in the fridge (or a few hours in the freezer).
 You can eat them straight away but the consistency will be much better after chilling.
 You can store in the fridge for *some time,* I think I stored them up to 10 days and they were still perfect, but don't quote me on that.

+**Note:** For the protein powder I used pure whey powder (flavoured), which also has sweetener, thickener and emulsifier in its ingredients.
+Using different flavours is a really good way to mix it up.

 There you have it.
 Protein balls made with inverse matrices.

 [![](/assets/images/recipe/protein_balls.jpg)](/assets/images/recipe/protein_balls.jpg)